 If your child pesters or tries to get you to buy things by whining, demanding or threatening, you could try the following:

 - Let your child know you won’t consider the request until she uses her manners.
 For example, you could say, ‘Dani, stop whining.
 Use your nice voice’.

 - Don’t say ‘yes’ or ‘no’ until you’re happy with the way you’ve been asked.

-When you say ‘no’, stick to it.
+- When you say ‘no’, stick to it.
 Giving in to pestering can train children to do it more.
 ‘No’ means ‘no’, not ‘maybe’, so don’t say it unless you mean it.
-If you say ‘no’ then give in, your child gets the message that pestering and whining can work.
+If you say ‘no’ and then give in, your child gets the message that pestering and whining can work.